bozboz/laravel-admin/README.md

 ## Models

-All models within this package extend `Bozboz\Admin\Models\Base` (an implementation of `Bozboz\Admin\Models\BaseInterface`).
+All models within this package extend `Models\Base` (an implementation of `Models\BaseInterface`).

 ## Validators

 Validation rules for a model are stored in seperate validator service classes.
-Validation subclasses should extend the `Bozboz\Admin\Services\Validators\Validator` class.
+Validation subclasses should extend the `Services\Validators\Validator` class.
 It is the responsiblity of a model wishing to be validated to define its own Validator subtype in which to define the validation rules to validate the model's data.

 ### "rules" property